What type of information can be submitted to the SEC?

 The SEC requires that private equity firms properly register with the commission when they charge certain fees.
 For example, private equity firm managers and operators often charge large transaction fees from portfolio companies as part of the fund’s acquisitions and sales of the securities.
 However, in most cases the negotiation of such transactions, and the resultant fees charged, are considered an investment banking activity that requires registration with the SEC as a broker-dealer.
 Despite this restriction, many private equity firms operate as unregistered broker-dealers.

 SEC enforcement actions for improperly charging fees can lead to sanctions, fines and, in some cases, rescission of investor purchases.
 In one enforcement action, the SEC found that traders and salespeople of a large brokerage firm convinced bank customers to overpay for Residential Mortgage Backed Securities (RMBS) by deceiving them about the price the firm paid to acquire the securities.
-The SEC also found that the firm’s RMBS traders and salespeople illegally profited from excessive, undisclosed commissions, called “mark-ups,” which, in some cases, were more than twice the amount customers should have paid.
-The brokerage firm also had inadequate compliance and surveillance procedures to prevent and detect the misconduct that increased the firm’s profits on RMBS transactions to the detriment of its customers.
+The SEC also found that the firm’s RMBS traders and salespeople illegally profited from excessive, undisclosed commissions, called “mark-ups.”
+In some cases, these mark-ups were more than twice the amount customers should have paid.
+The brokerage firm also had inadequate compliance and surveillance procedures to prevent and detect this type of misconduct which increased the firm’s profits on RMBS transactions to the detriment of its customers.

 Trading Price Manipulation